Start your free 3-day trial β€” no credit card required, full access included

 Soundsettings

-Now dissect the adrenal tumor off the superior renal pole and its perirenal fatty tissue.
+Now the adrenal tumor is detached from the upper pole of the kidney and from the surrounding perirenal fat tissue.

 Video